kreauniv/comp308/source/piclang.rst

 Let's consider 3 categories of images that students gave examples of --

-1. "Primitives" such as discs, rectangles, squares and triangles.
+1. ":index:`Primitives`" such as discs, rectangles, squares and triangles.
 We include images loaded from files in this category since they do not depend on the content of other images.
 We'll use the `Plain PPM`_ file format since it is a simple text-based format that's easy to parse and write. [#ppm]_

-2. Transformations -- including colour transformations and spatial transformations like translation, rotation, scaling and mirroring.
+2. :index:`Transformations` -- including colour transformations and spatial
+   transformations like translation, rotation, scaling and mirroring.
 These take one image and modify their appearance to produce another "transformed" image.

-3. Combinations -- including placing one image on top of another, "blending" two images and such.
+3. :index:`Combinations` -- including placing one image on top of another, "blending" two images and such.

 The above is already giving us a plausible vocabulary for talking about pictures to begin with, even though we don't yet know what exactly a "picture"